bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/004-basic-shell-commands.md

 ```
 The above will create a new, empty file with the name README.md

-One thing that you need to keep in mind is that all shell commands are case sensitive, so if you type `ls` it would not work.

-With that, now you know some basic shell commands which will be beneficial for your day-to-day activities.
-One thing that you need to keep in mind is that all shell commands are case sensitive, so if you type `ls` it would not work.
+One thing that you need to keep in mind is that all shell commands are case sensitive, so if you type `LS` it would not work.

 With that, now you know some basic shell commands which will be beneficial for your day-to-day activities.